xieyuheng/inner/source/_posts/note/category-theory/category-theory-for-programmers.md

 We have to know why we study category theory.

+- **[Xie]**
+  The answer is to use category theory to model concepts in programming language and type system (categorical semantics).
+  When talk about "semantics" I mean both intuition and implementation (but nothing more than intuition and implementation).

+Can we always implement declarative language in imperative language?
+Can we do all that we can do in imperative language in declarative language?

+Imperative vs Declarative, like local vs global physics laws?

 ## II 1.2 Limits
 ## II 2.1 Limits, Higher order functors
 ## II 2.2 Limits, Naturality